valkyrie26/valkyrie26/README.md

 # 👋 Hi, I’m Pankhuri!

-I’m an MS CS student at the Rochester Institute of Technology, passionate about writing visually engaging code and bringing ideas to life.
+I’m passionate about writing visually engaging code and bringing ideas to life.

 ---